Augustus F. Fechteler

-Augustus Francis Fechteler (1 September 1857 – 26 May 1921) was a Rear Admiral of the United States Navy during World War I. He had two sons also served in the Navy, Admiral William Fechteler was Chief of Naval Operations and Lieutenant Frank Caspar Fechteler, an early naval aviator that died in an airplane crash 18 September 1922.
+Augustus Francis Fechteler (1 September 1857 – 26 May 1921) was a Rear Admiral of the United States Navy during World War I. He had two sons who also served in the Navy, Admiral William Fechteler was Chief of Naval Operations, and Lieutenant Frank Caspar Fechteler, an early naval aviator, died in an airplane crash 18 September 1922.

 Early life

-Augustus Francis Fechteler, born in Paderborn, Prussia (now Germany) 1 September 1857.
+Augustus Francis Fechteler, born in Paderborn, Prussia (now in Germany) 1 September 1857.
 His family emigrated to the United States in 1865.

 Naval service

-He was appointed Cadet Midshipman to the US Naval Academy by the Honorable Thomas J. Creamer, Member of Congress from the Seventh District of New York in June 1873, and completed the course on 20 June 1877.
+He was appointed Cadet Midshipman to the US Naval Academy by Thomas J. Creamer, Member of Congress from the Seventh District of New York, in June 1873, and completed the course on 20 June 1877.